eProsima/Fast-DDS-docs/docs/fastdds/transport/transport_api.rst

 The Locator class is not abstract, and no specializations are implemented for each transport type.
 Instead, transports should map the data members of the Locator class to their own channel identification concepts.
-For example, on :ref:`transport_sharedMemory_sharedMemory` the ``address`` contains a unique ID for the local host, and the ``port`` represents the shared ring buffer used to communicate buffer descriptors.
+For example, on :ref:`transport_sharedMemory_sharedMemory` the |Locator_t::address-api| contains a unique ID for the local host, and the |Locator_t::port-api| represents the shared ring buffer used to communicate buffer descriptors.

 Please refer to :ref:`listening_locators` for more information about how to configure DomainParticipant to listen to incoming traffic.